SAP OData Beta

 **The BIGDECIMAL type uses the provided precision and scale values from the SAP source.
 Depending on the mapping, both precision and scale can be 0, even though there can be valid non-zero BigDecimal data in that column.
 In such cases, we default the precision to 38 and scale to 8.

-When you have invalid values in SAP for the chosen Edm type in OData, Fivetran will not be able to load the data due to an error related to SAP Note 1797736.
-For additional details about data types, see the OData documentation.
+If SAP has invalid values for the chosen Edm type in OData, we can't load the data due to an error related to SAP Note 1797736.
+To resolve this, correct the invalid values in SAP or contact SAP Support and cite Note 1797736.
+For more information about data types, see the OData documentation.